 If you are using the Perimeter tool, click the map in one corner of the perimeter, and then drag to each corner.
 Click at each corner and then double-click at the end point.
 The information window displays the perimeter size.

 If you are using the Area tool, click the map at one corner of the area, and then drag to another corner.
 Click before changing directions.
 Double-click at the end to display the total area.

 To finish the measurement, right-click and select Complete Measurement.
 Or, select Cancel Measurement.

 After you find a location on a geospatial PDF, you can copy the coordinates to the clipboard.
 From the clipboard, you can paste the data into a web mapping service that reads latitude and longitude coordinates.

 From the All tools menu, select Measure objects > Geospatial location tool.
 Then, right-click the location on the map and select Mark Location.

 Acrobat copies the data in this format: latitude then longitude, separated by a space.
 Paste the data into the address bar of a web mapping service that can interpret the location data.

 To change the type of measurement units, right-click inside the map with the Measuring tool and choose Distance Unit or Area Unit.
 Then select a measurement type.

 You can export geospatial location and measurement data to an FDF file.
-Each geospatial annotation has a GPTS entry.
-The entry corresponds to the latitude and longitude for each of the annotation points.
-The types of information that can be exported include the following:
+Each geospatial annotation contains a GPTS entry representing its latitude and longitude.
+You can export the following types of information: